Skip to main content

 The Rule of Three (Pragmatic Abstraction) #

-Balancing these rules is difficult.
-The Rule of Three offers a concrete trigger point for when to stop copying and start abstracting.
+Balancing DRY and YAGNI is difficult.
+The Rule of Three offers a concrete trigger point for determining when to stop copying code and start abstracting it.

 The Principle #